 There are a number of expat and international shops around, particularly in Brussels.
 For those outside of Brussels, most will take orders online or by phone and offer home delivery.
 Almost every nationality will find items from home.
 That makes things a little easier when trying to find that little slice of home, wherever that may be.

 For day-to-day grocery shopping, there are plenty of large supermarkets and hypermarkets to choose from, such as Aldi, Carrefour, Delhaize, Lidl and SPAR, many of which have international food sections.
 The main supermarkets and hypermarkets carry everything you’d expect, plus they usually have an excellent range of wine at decent prices.
 Supermarkets in Belgium tend to close on Sundays, but usually open for at least 12 hours every other day of the week until around 8pm.

-You may recognise a few of the main supermarket chains in Belgium.
-The Carrefour group is the largest; you’ll find the largest hypermarkets located out-of-town but the company also owns several other brands which may be more conveniently located.
+You may recognize a few of the main supermarket chains in Belgium.
+The Carrefour group is the largest; you’ll find the largest hypermarkets located out-of-town but the company also owns several other brands that may be more conveniently located.
 The other major chains are operated by the Delhaize Group and Colruyt; the latter is similar to discount chains such as Aldi and Lidl, of which you’ll also find several in Belgium.
 Many

 To find a store near you, see their websites:

-Delhaize has the distinct edge on internet shopping and home delivery: Delhaize’s Caddyhome stocks supermarket fare its Wineworld store specialises in an impressive selection of world wine delivered to your door.
+Delhaize has the distinct edge on Internet shopping and home delivery: Delhaize’s Caddyhome stocks supermarket fare its Wineworld store specialises in an impressive selection of world wine delivered to your door.

 There are also many local butchers, bakers, fruit and vegetable shops and food markets all over Belgium.
 In Brussels, the vast Gare du Midi market sprawls alongside the railway line selling fruit, vegetables, meat, cheese, North African spices, clothing, street food – and anything else you can think of.